kutovoys/xray-torrent-blocker/README.md

 - **UsernameRegex**: `email: \\d+\\.(\\w+)_tgid-`

 In this case, the administrator will receive notifications with the username `kutovoys`, and the user will also be notified directly via Telegram when they are blocked.

+### Block Data Storage

+The application stores block information in a JSON file in the directory specified by the `StorageDir` parameter.
+This ensures:

+- Persistent block state between application restarts
+- Automatic block restoration after system reboot
+- Proper user unblocking even after application restart
+- Automatic cleanup of expired blocks

+The block data file is located at: `/opt/tblocker/blocked_ips.json`

 ## Contributing